securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 Authorization: Bearer ghi789
 ```

-- The resource server validates the access token (e.g., via introspection or JWT verification) and, if valid, returns the requested resource (e.g., the user’s profile data).
+- The resource server validates the access token (e.g., via introspection or JWT verification) and, if valid, returns the requested resource (e.g., the user's profile data).

 ### **Step 5: Refreshing the Access Token (Optional)**
 - If a `refresh_token` was issued, the client can use it to request a new access token when the current one expires by sending a **POST** request to the token endpoint with: